theambidextrousboy/evrythng-java-sdk/README.md

 * The Java wrapper for the [EVRYTHNG API](https://api.evrythng.com).
 It lets you use all the features provided by our API with pure Java constructs.
 You need an API token for authentication which you can get on [https://dev.evrythng.com/].
 Note that the wrapper also works on Android / Dalvik.

-* The resource models used to map the server responses to POJOs (the wrapper uses these!)
+* The resource models used to map the server responses to POJOs (the wrapper uses these!).

 ## Getting Started